Decentralized Design and Plug-and-Play Distributed Control for Linear Multi-Channel Systems: Synthesis of Control Agents

-Since the number $N$ of participating agents is a global information, let us present a way to estimate it in a distributed manner.
+The aforementioned algorithm needs the information of $N$, the number of active agents in the network, in \eqref{eq:prop}, \eqref{eq:F_i1}, and \eqref{eq:Li1}.
+This number $N$ is the global information in terms of individual control agents, and it varies with time if some agents join or leave during the operation.
+Therefore, in order to extend the aforementioned algorithm for the plug-and-play operation (F3), the number $N$ needs to be estimated in a distributed manner by each agent only through a local communication with their neighbors.
 In fact, there are a few methods for this purpose in the literature, e.g., \cite{IShames2012,CBaquero2012} but we employ the idea of the network size estimator \cite{DLee2018} which is again based on the blended dynamics theorem.
-To pursue decentralized design, we employ PI coupling and eliminate the disadvantage of \cite{DLee2018}, where each agent should know the upper bound of the number of agents for implementation.
+This is because it does fit into our purpose of the plug-and-play operation.